CEA Tutorial Section 5: Online Course and Offering Registration

 This section explains how to register courses and offerings using the appropriate ASHA form.
 Specific areas have been highlighted where we think you may have questions.

-The Course and Offering Registration Form is divided into eight sections.
+Both the online Course and Offering Registration System and the paper Course and Offering Registration Form are divided into ten sections.

 - Course Information and Description

 - CEU Information

 - Satisfactory Completion and Course Evaluation